zakplum/event-planner-datw/README.md

    - Password Hashing for Security
 2. Log in and Log out - Kept track by Express Session
 3. Events
-   - Create Events
+   - Create events
-   - Search All Events
+   - Search all events
-   - Look up your own Events
+   - Look up your own events
+   - Delete those events
+4. API Intergration
+   - Under My Events use the search bar for weather data
+   - ('/api') returns the events data as JSON